hyperledger-labs/fabric-chaincode-haskell/readme.md

-# haskell-cc
+# fabric-chaincode-haskell

 NOTE: This project is currently a PRE-ALPHA and is NOT suitable for production use.

-Haskell-cc is a Haskell shim for Hyperledger Fabric to allow the authoring of smart contracts in Haskell.
+`fabric-chaincode-haskell` is a Haskell shim for Hyperledger Fabric to allow the authoring of smart contracts in Haskell.

 The project has three main parts:

 - `protos` and `google-protos/google/protobuf` - The source protobuf files that define the communication between the shim and the peer.
-The corresponding Haskell files are generated in `/grpc-client/src` (see `generate script` section below)
+The corresponding Haskell files are generated in `protos-hs` (see `generate script` section below)
-- `grpc-client/src` - Contains the Shim
+- `src` - Contains the Shim
-- `grpc-client/app` - Contains the main executable which is an example usage of the shim
+- `examples` - Contains the main executable which is an example usage of the shim

 ## Installation

-To build the project, run the following from the `grpc-client` directory:
+To build the project, run the following from the root directory:

 ```
 stack build